3a1/Evelion/README.md

 This cheat is made for 8684 steam build.
 Works only in windowed mode.
 To run this cheat, you'll need download source code and install [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
-If you want to bypass gameguard you'll need use VMprotect or other protector to change file signature.
+If you want to bypass Wargods you'll need use VMprotect or other protector to change file signature.

 It's compilable in Visual Studio 2022.